yeoman/yeoman-app/README.md

 --- | --- | --- | ---
 [win32, 7+](#) | [32bit, 10.7+](#) | [32bit](#) / [64bit](#)

+## Development

+1. Install apm (Atom Package Manager). apm is bundled and installed automatically with Atom.
+If not already done install [atom.io](https://atom.io/).
+You can now run the Atom > Install Shell Commands menu option to install apm.
+Read more about [using native Node modules in Atom-Shell](https://github.com/atom/atom-shell/blob/master/docs/tutorial/using-native-node-modules.md).
+1. Clone the repository `git clone git@github.com:yeoman/yeoman-app.git`.
+1. Run `apm install`.
+1. Run `grunt init`  for download and build the app with atom-shell.

+During the development process you can start the app with `grunt run`.

 ## License

 [MIT License](http://opensource.org/licenses/mit-license.php)